When seedlings die off at a very early stage in life, chances are it’s due to a fungus in the soil.

 Symptoms of damping

-Damping off usually occurs before the first true leaves appear.
+Damping off usually occurs before the true leaves appear.

-- At the same time, the green leaves and stems turn pale and yellow, losing their color.
+• At the same time, green leaves and stems turn pale and yellow.

-However, there is a slight chance of saving a few seedlings when you catch the damping off at an early phase.
-If you’ve only reached the point where stems and leaves sag and turn pale, the seedling can still recover.
+However, there is a slight chance of reversing damping off if caught early.
+If stems and leaves sag and turn pale, the seedling might still recover.

-Damping is the result of fungus attacking and infecting the young seedlings.
+Damping results from fungus attacking and infecting young seedlings.
 It’s a fungal disease.

 Fungus rot young seedlings alive

-- In normal conditions, plant seedlings are able to fend off such attacks.
+• In normal conditions, seedlings fend off such attacks.

-- When the soil is too wet, cell barriers weaken and the fungus can pierce through the plant’s “skin”.
+• When soil is too wet, cell barriers weaken and the fungus can pierce through the plant’s “skin”.

 The infection spreads quickly through the plant, and in a single day a seedling can go from sagging to dead.